weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_02_Lab02_Ex1_Create_Mail_Flow_Rules.md

 29. To the right of the second action field that displays **Append the disclaimer…,** select **Select one.**

-30. In the **specify fallback action** window, **Wrap** is displayed as the default fallback option.
+30. In the **specify fallback action** window, **Wrap** displays as the default fallback option.
 This is the option you want to select as the fallback option (Wrap means if the disclaimer cannot be inserted into the original email, it will attach the message to a new disclaimer email) so select **OK**.

 31. Scroll down in the **new rule** window and under **Properties of this rule**, verify the **Audit this rule with severity level:** checkbox is selected.
 If it’s not checked, then select it now.